A Wasserstein distance approach for concentration of empirical risk estimates

-Similar bounds are shown to hold for any RDEU involving a utility function with derivative bounded above and bounded away from 0. \item As a minor contribution, our concentration bounds open avenues for bandit applications, and we illustrate this claim by considering a risk-sensitive bandit setting, with any \tone/\ttwo\ risk measure governing the objective.
+Similar bounds are shown to hold for any RDEU involving a utility function with derivative bounded above and bounded away from 0. \item The results outlined above for various risk measures in the sub-Gaussian case rely on a concentration bound on the Wasserstein distance between empirical and true distributions, which we derive.
+This bound, with explicit constants, may be of independent interest. \item As a minor contribution, our concentration bounds open avenues for bandit applications, and we illustrate this claim by considering a risk-sensitive bandit setting, with any \tone/\ttwo\ risk measure governing the objective.
 We use the concentration bounds for \tone/\ttwo\ risk measures to derive regret bounds for such a bandit problem in two cases: first, when the underlying arms' distribution is assumed to be sub-Gaussian and the risk measure is \tone, and second, when the arms' distribution has bounded support and the risk measure is \ttwo.
-Previous works (cf. \citep{galichet2015thesis,aditya2016weighted}) consider CVaR and CPT optimization in a bandit context, with arms' distributions having bounded support.
+Previous works (cf. \citet{galichet2015thesis,aditya2016weighted}) consider CVaR and CPT optimization in a bandit context, with arms' distributions having bounded support.
 In contrast, we consider unbounded, albeit sub-Gaussian distributions in the broader \tone\ class of risk measures. \end{enumerate}